rickCensor/rickCensor.github.io/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/rickCensor/rickCensor.github.io/blob/main/LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

+By contributing to this repository you agree to the project's Contributor License Agreement: see [CLA.md](./CLA.md).

+Copyright © 2023–2025 Derick Sarpong

 ---